 When managing multiple layers and layer folders, you can rely on cut, copy, paste, and duplicate layer commands to make your workflow easier and more efficient.
 All the properties of the selected layer are copied and pasted, including its frames, keyframes, any animation, and even the layer name and type.
-Layer folders and their contents can also be copied and pasted.
+You can also copy and paste laver folders and their contents.